Introduction to Cluster Algebras. Chapters 1-3: Spider moves

-Urban renewal~\cite{kpw} is an operation on bipartite graphs which arises in several different contexts including statistical mechanics (spider moves in dimer models~\cite{goncharov-kenyon}), gauge theory (Seiberg duality action on brane tilings~\cite{franco-hanany-et-al}), and total positivity (square moves in dual graphs of Postnikov diagrams~\cite{postnikov}).
-In Chapter \ref{ch:Grassmannians}, urban renewal will play an important role in the study of cluster structures on Grassmannians.
+The spider move~\cite{kpw} is an operation on bipartite graphs which arises in several different contexts including statistical mechanics ~\cite{goncharov-kenyon}, gauge theory (Seiberg duality action on brane tilings~\cite{franco-hanany-et-al}), and total positivity (square moves in Postnikov's plabic graphs~\cite{postnikov}).

+We will give spider moves a more thorough treatment in Chapter~\ref{ch:plabic}.
+In Chapter \ref{ch:Grassmannians}, it will play an important role in the study of cluster structures on Grassmannians.

 \begin{definition} Let $G$ be a connected planar bipartite graph, properly embedded in a disk, and considered up to isotopy.
-More precisely, we require the following: \begin{itemize} \item each vertex in $G$ is colored either white or black, and lies either in the interior of the disk or on its boundary; \item each edge in $G$ connects two vertices of different color, and is represented by a simple curve whose interior is disjoint from the other edges and from the boundary; \item each boundary vertex has degree~$1$, and each internal vertex has degree at least~$2$. \item the closure of each \emph{face} (i.e, a connected component of the complement of~$G$) is simply connected. \end{itemize} To such a bipartite planar graph~$G$, we associate a quiver~$Q(G)$, as follows.
+More precisely, we require the following: \begin{itemize}[leftmargin=.15in] \item each vertex in $G$ is colored either white or black and lies either in the interior of the disk or on its boundary; \item each edge in $G$ connects two vertices of different colors, and is represented by a simple curve whose interior is disjoint from the other edges and from the boundary; \item the closure of each \emph{face} (i.e, a connected component of the complement of~$G$) is simply connected; \item each internal vertex has degree at least~$2$; \item each boundary vertex has degree~$1$.
+(This condition could be lifted but we keep it here for the sake of simplicity.) \end{itemize} To such a bipartite planar graph~$G$, we associate a quiver~$Q(G)$ as follows.
 The vertices of $Q(G)$ are labeled by the faces of~$G$.
 A vertex of $Q(G)$ is frozen if the corresponding face is incident to the boundary of the disk, and is mutable otherwise.
-For each edge $e$ in~$G$, we introduce an arrow connecting the (distinct) faces separated by~$e$; this arrow is oriented so that it ``sees the white endpoint of~$e$ to the left and the black endpoint to the right" as it crosses over~$e$, see Figure~\ref{fig:arrow}.
+For each edge $e$ in~$G$, we introduce an arrow connecting the (distinct) faces separated by~$e$; this arrow is oriented so that it ``sees'' the white endpoint of~$e$ to the left and the black endpoint to the right as it crosses over~$e$, see Figure~\ref{fig:arrow}.
 We then remove oriented $2$-cycles from the resulting quiver, one by one, to get~$Q(G)$. \end{definition}

-We assume that the quiver $Q(G)$ is connected.
-One simple observation is that if $G$ has a vertex $v$ of degree $2$, and we construct $\tilde{G}$ from $G$ by deleting $v$ and contracting its two incident edges, then the associated quiver does not change: $Q(G) = Q(\tilde{G})$.